Schoolforbasics/runbooks/AnacondaRepository.rst

     sudo useradd -m anaconda-server

-:Note: The anaconda-server user is the default for installing Anaconda Repo.
+.. note:: The anaconda-server user is the default for installing Anaconda Repo.
 Any username can be used, however the use of the root user is discouraged.

 Create Anaconda Repo directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~